Hands HR

 Leaving university and entering the job market can feel daunting.
 The classic “experience paradox” (you need experience to get a job, but need a job to get experience) is a hurdle every graduate faces.
 At Hands HR, we know the secret to bypassing this: The Skills-First CV.

-Why Skills Matter More Than History When you lack a long employment history, your skills—learned through coursework, internships, and extracurriculars—become your currency.
+When you lack a long employment history, your skills—learned through coursework, internships, and extracurriculars—become your currency.
 Employers aren’t just looking for what you have done; they are looking for what you can do.

 3 Steps to Building Your CV